• HOME

 Porto Old Town

-I started my 10-day trip in Portugal in Porto, and I couldn’t have imagined a better beginning to explore this fascinating country.
-I didn’t know that at the time, but exploring the country from Porto, the capital city of northern Portugal, down to Lisbon, and further south to the Algarve proved to be an excellent decision.
+I started my 10-day trip across Portugal in Porto, and I couldn’t have imagined a better beginning to explore this fascinating country.
+I didn’t know that at the time, but exploring the country from Porto, the capital city of northern Portugal, down to Coimbra, Lisbon, Sintra, and further south to the Algarve proved to be an excellent decision.

 It was pouring rain the night I arrived.
 Still, luckily, the weather was better in the morning, and I promptly headed out to start visiting the city.
 But first thing… Breakfast.
 Espresso coffee (I’m Italian, after all) and a piece of Pastel de Nata, the small custard tart typical from Portugal.

-Like always, I did preliminary research of the things to do in Porto and highlighted the ones that seemed most appealing to me.
-Then, I combined all this with the right amount of spontaneous wandering, since I love the unexpected.
-However, I know that many travelers have limited time and prefer following a schedule and an itinerary.
+Like always, I did preliminary research on the things to do in Porto and highlighted the most appealing.
+Then, I combined all this with the right amount of spontaneous wandering since I love the unexpected.
+However, many travelers have limited time and prefer following a schedule and an itinerary.
 Porto is a small city.
-Still, it has an incredible historical heritage that owed the city to be inscribed as a UNESCO World Heritage Site.
-Therefore, here are some of the coolest things to do in Porto.
+Still, it has an incredible historical heritage leading the city to be inscribed as a UNESCO World Heritage Site.
+Therefore, here are some of the coolest things to do in Porto in 2 days.

 2 days in Porto: what do to and see

-Although it’s not a big city, there’s quite a lot to do and see, and you’ll soon find out that 2 days in Porto are barely enough.
+Although it’s not a big city, there’s quite a lot to do and see, and you’ll soon find out that two days in Porto are barely enough.
 This is especially true if you want to take your time and enjoy the slower Mediterranean pace.
+Get on reading, discover Porto attractions, and start building your 2-day Porto itinerary.

 Take a guided tour of Porto for an overview of the city

 I confess that I snubbed guided tours for a long time.
-Until I had my first one, a few years ago, in Capetown.
+Until I had my first one a few years ago in Capetown.
 Unexpectedly, I enjoyed it way more than I anticipated.
 The main reason I liked it is that it’s the best way to get an introduction to a city.
 Since then, during the tour, map in hand, I highlight the places that most interest me, knowing that I’ll go back.
-That helps me planning the rest of the time, deciding where to go and how much time to spend at the locations I want to explore more closely.
+That helps me plan the rest of the time, deciding where to go and how much time to spend at the locations I want to explore more closely.

 Porto, Houses